Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/index.md

 ## Notes and Warning Messages
 Throughout the documentation, we will use message blocks to alert you to relevant information.

-!!! danger "Danger"
-    Specifies actions that may cause an error or cause the application to crash.

 !!! warning "Warning"
     Specifies content that must be read before proceeding.